-Since 1987, crowds have come out in droves to watch high-profile matchesfeaturing Novak Djokovic, Roger Federer, Andy Roddick, Andy Murray, Victoria Azarenka, Maria Sharapova, Serena Williams and Venus Williams.
+Massive crowds have come out to Key Biscayne over the years to watch high-profile matches featuring tennis legends such as Andre Agassi, Andy Murray, Maria Sharapova, Serena Williams and Venus Williams.

-Of course, spectators are there for the tennis, but food, fashion and entertainment have also become a large part of the sports scene.
-There are tennis shops and a beach on the west side of the stadium with interactive activities for fans.
+For avid shoppers, there are tennis shops and a beach on the west side of the stadium with interactive activities for fans to enjoy.